 Shaunna is a Taunton native proudly raising her family in her hometown.
-She has been married to her husband, Ted, for 18 years, and their greatest joy is raising their two children, Ashton and Riley.
+She has been married to her husband, Ted, for 24 years, and their greatest joy is raising their two children, Ashton and Riley.
 The family is honored and proud their daughter Ashton is attending West Point Military Academy.

 Nothing has ever been handed to Shaunna.
 Her parents divorced at an early age.
 Her family ended up on housing assistance to make ends meet.
-Shaunna left high school and eventually ended up working two jobs to earn enough money to put herself through college.
-She spent many years working in the Food Service Department at Morton Hospital, where she was quickly promoted to department supervisor.
-Upon graduation from college, O’Connell immediately became self-employed as a professional freelance court reporter and has worked in many different areas of the legal system for the past 15 years.
+Shaunna worked two jobs to earn enough money to put herself through college.
+Upon graduation from college, O’Connell immediately became self-employed as a professional freelance court reporter and worked in many different areas of the legal system for 15 years.

-In 2010 Shaunna ran for the Massachusetts House of Representatives and successfully defeated an 18 year incumbent.
-Since being elected State Representative, she has distinguished herself as a hardworking and determined leader and fiscal watchdog for the people she represents.
+In 2010 Shaunna ran for the Massachusetts House of Representatives and successfully defeated an 18-year incumbent.
+As State Representative, she distinguished herself as a hardworking and determined leader and fiscal watchdog for the people she represents.

-Shaunna has been the leader in fighting for welfare reforms.
+As a legislator, Shaunna was a leader in fighting for welfare reforms.
 Due to her persistence, the Commonwealth has saved millions of dollars in stopping fraud.
-She has also been leading the fight for transparency within the MBTA pension fund and stopping illegal immigrants from getting state housing assistance.
+She also led the fight for transparency within the MBTA pension fund and stopping illegal immigrants from getting state housing assistance.

-Shaunna is a strong advocate for the veterans and has passed legislation helping to honor their memory.
+Shaunna is a strong advocate for the veterans and passed legislation helping to honor their memory.